-- if time permits, select from the DSC menu the nature of the distress (eg fire), then press the distress button for 5 seconds to send a full distress alert
+- if time permits, select from the DSC menu the nature of the distress (eg fire), then press the distress button for five seconds to send a full distress alert

-- once received, the coastguard sends a distress acknowledgement on VHF 70 before replying on VHF 16.
-If a distress acknowledgement is not received from the coastguard, the distress alert will be repeated every 4 minutes
+- once received, the coastguard sends a distress acknowledgement on VHF Channel 70 before replying on VHF Channel 16.
+If a distress acknowledgement is not received from the coastguard, the distress alert will be repeated every four minutes

 Making a 999 / 112 call from shore